 Out-of-the-box, MIM provides many Management Agents that allow you to connect to many systems, but almost all real-world cases involve connecting to additional systems.
 We explore the techniques available for extending MAs, with the major part of the module covering the ECMA2 extensible MA, providing a lot of “what it can do” and some examples for those interested in the actual code.

-Bruce M, Senior Consultant, Canada Attended MIM Expert live class in real time over the internet, 2016
+James M, Programmer, USA Attended MIM Expert live class in real time over the internet, 2017

-Hans U, Solution Architect, Norway Attended MIM Expert in person in the classroom, 2015
+Fabrice B, Architect, Switzerland Attended MIM Expert in person in the classroom, 2015